furryboffin/obagg/README.md

 config allows you to enable and disable each exchange as well as specify the base URL for the websocket and API if required for snapshots.
 Future adaptation of the server would aim to make it more generic and allow for several more exchanges to be added.
-Lastly one can set `identical_level_order` to be true or false depending on whether you want want identical levels to be ordered with larger amounts towards or away from the middle of the book.
+Each exchange also requires a `ping_period` value, which defines the period, in seconds, that is used to regularly send pings to the exchange server.
+An optional parameter `period` can be set to specify the min period that only some exchange websockets offer to use to push orderbook updates to the consumers.
+Lastly one can set `identical_level_order` to be true or false depending on whether you want identical levels to be ordered with larger amounts towards or away from the middle of the book.

 When different exchanges have identical levels in their books we must choose the order.
 Setting this to true will order higher amounts closer to the center